-Chattanooga SSD Lawyer
+Chattanooga Social Security Disability Lawyer

-At the law office of John R. Colvin, in Winchester, we’ve been able to help people throughout southern Tennessee and northern Alabama apply for Social Security Disability Benefits.
+At the law office of John R. Colvin, we’ve been able to help people throughout southern Tennessee and northern Alabama apply for Social Security Disability Benefits.
 Our location allows us to easily travel to other cities and towns to meet with our clients, and to travel to hearings on behalf of our clients.

 At the Tennessee Court of Workers’ Compensation Claims on Riverfront Parkway and the Social Security Hearing Offices on Premier Drive, John R. Colvin has appeared on behalf of clients who have suffered a debilitating illness or injury and need help with their injury and SSD claims.

 If you live in Chattanooga or the surrounding region served by the Social Security Office of Adjudication and Review on Premier Drive and need help with your disability benefits, call our office today to request your free, no-obligation consultation: 1-931-962-1044.

 Tennessee Workers’ Compensation Claims that are disputed are now adjudicated by the Court of Workers’ Compensation Claims for injuries occurring on or after July 1, 2014.
 If your injury or illness is work-related, you may reasonably expect that your employer’s insurance or workers’ compensation will cover your medical costs.
 But large companies, like McKee Foods Corp., in Collegedale, usually have multiple attorneys and plenty of resources to help them aggressively dispute work related injury claims filed with the Tennessee Department of Labor & Workforce Development that are eventually heard before the Court of Workers’ Compensation Claims A personal injury attorney can help you get the compensation and disability benefits you deserve.